1 John 4:2

 A short time after this incident the boy drowned.
 His heartbroken father wrote, “If only I could tell him how much I regret my thoughtless words, and could be assured that he knows how much my heart is aching.”

 Love is a two-way street.
 Any loving act must be warmly accepted or it will be taken as rejection and can leave a scar.
 If we are too busy to give and receive love, we are too busy.
 Nothing is more important than responding with love to the cry for love from those who are near and precious to us.
-By Henry G. Bosch (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI. — Reprinted by permission.
-All rights reserved)
+By Henry G. Bosch (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Lord, teach us the secret of loving,